Home >> Candida Related Conditions >> Celiac Sprue

 There are several synonyms for the disease: celiac sprue, gluten-sensitive enteropathy, gluten-induced enteropathy and malabsorption disorder.

 Celiac Sprue is triggered by gluten proteins from wheat in susceptible people.
-The cell walls of Candida contain the same protein sequence as wheat gluten and may trigger or simulate Celiac Disease.
+The cell walls of Candida contain the same protein sequence as wheat gluten and may trigger or simulate Celiac.

 I became sensitive to gluten when I had a Candida overgrowth.
-Even though I am now Candida free, I am still sensitive to gluten.
 Research shows that a large percentage of the population has mild to moderate sensitivity to gluten.

 The acronym for grains containing gluten is B.R.O.W.
 That stands for Barley, Rye, Oats and Wheat.
 Even after you cure your Candida overgrowth, it is wise to avoid these grains.